 Those of a practical disposition, capable perhaps of accessing their natural allocation of common sense, and coming to the right conclusions, have every right to temporarily lose their marbles at the irrationality of it all.
 How else to deal with the conclusion that those driven to champion renewables over fossil fuels for environmental reasons, often with hidden agendas to reduce human population and development to save a Gaia who’s been around a lot longer then they have, end up damaging what they are trying to save by holding millions below the poverty line, when poverty means bigger families and worse environmental degradation?
 Where is a basic application of the law of cause and effect?
 It’s much better for long term health to marvel at that, and the many other natural laws and laws of nature that keep us, the human race, where we are, a long way from our creator’s palace.
 It’s almost as if that is what was originally intended, with simple laws that can’t be easily seen making even the great religions more likely to lead us into dog poo than a cosy immortality with the one and only in some spacious palace of ideas.

 Money printing, climate change, losing wars, you don’t need religion or some errant ideology these days to hide a multitude of sins, in the short term it’s enough to get the basics wrong, criminalise effective cause and effect analysis, abandon the search for a virtuous path, and get in behind the cover up.
-Under the circumstances, only a game changer would stand up with some new plan drafted out of real experience with at least cause and effect in mind.
-And if the game changer had any sense, behind a suitably thought provoking cover, like adventure capitalist.
-Only an adventure capitalist with an armour plated business model could see opportunity in emerging markets in times where the cowed majority seek solace in command and control hybrids.
-One with a special suit and curriculum vitae, and a training that can’t be found in the usual centers of learning, especially those frequented by mainstream venture capitalists, which invariably teach courses in progressive socialism washed down with an intoxicating brew of political correctness these days.
+Only an adventure capitalist with an alternative business model could help realise change in emerging markets in times where the cowed majority seek solace in command and control hybrids.
+One with a special training and curriculum vitae, and experience that can’t be found in the usual centers of learning, especially those frequented by mainstream venture capitalists, which invariably teach courses in progressive socialism washed down with an intoxicating brew of political correctness these days.
+Failing that, call in Donald Trump!